intergalacticfm/plugin.video.intergalacticfm/.development/overview.md

 **Genre** (one to three genres): *electro, acid, italo, B movies*

-**Plot** (twenty to thirty words): *DRAFT: This stream is Intergalactic FM's TV channel.
+**Plot** (twenty to thirty words): *This stream is Intergalactic FM's TV channel.
 Delivering a mix of live recordings from the Panama Racing Club, the best B movies and keeping you updated on UFO sighings.*

 **Poster** (1000 x 1500 PNG, main logo in center):
 ![Poster](../resources/prc-poster.png "Poster")